HDNET/EventSauceBundle/README.md

 ### Consumers

 Consumers are responsible for handling events from the aggregates.
 The message dispatcher is responsible for delegating the events to the consumers.
-Every class you create and implements **EventSauce\EventSourcing\Consumer** will automatically receive events from the message dispatcher.
+Every class you create and implements **EventSauce\EventSourcing\MessageConsumer** will automatically receive events from the message dispatcher.
 However, if you intent to use Symfony messenger you must implement the __invoke method.
 To overcome this limitation you can use the **ConsumableTrait** provided in the bundle.
 This will make sure it will work with the default message dispatcher from EventSauce as wel as the symfony messenger component.
 The trait will also let consumer's